AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/CustomTrait/customtrait.md

         └── payable_mint.rs
 ```

-## Module linking
+## Module Linking
 With the extended structure we need to link all new modules.
-Let's start from `logics` folder:
+Let's start from `logics` folder.
 The crate's `lib.rs` needs to point to impls and trait folders and since it is top module for this crate it needs a few macros:
 ```rust
 #![cfg_attr(not(feature = "std"), no_std)]